 HappeningPermission(String, String)

 Creates a new HappeningPermission object for a given action, i.e., the symbolic name of an action.
 The target string specifies additional limitations on the action.

-'''

-target-Specifies the domain for the action, or for no limit on the permission. actions-The names of the actions to allow, or for all actions.
+actions-The names of the actions to allow, or $\boldsymbol{}$ for all actions.

-'''